tianon/wishlist/zulip.md

 - similarly, renaming a topic should create a small/unobtrusive "event" message inside the topic at the point of the rename
   - this would be similar to how a lot of IRC clients show something like "channel topic changed from 'foo' to 'bar'"

+- when adding a custom emoji, the "name" should default to the filename (possibly pre-sanitized of invalid characters)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)